Thanksgiving Table Setting in a Navy Dining Room

 Besides the china, I brought out the wedding crystal and the silver to make each place setting extra festive.

-While we’re eating dinner, it’s nice to have a little candlelight in other areas of the room.
 As you can see, I decorated my bar cart to coordinate with the style of the Thanksgiving table.

 Thanks for stopping by to see my navy and neutral Thanksgiving table and dining room decor.
-I hope you have a Happy Thanksgiving!

 If you would like to see what my dining room looked like for Thanksgiving in previous years, click over to these posts: